google/differential-privacy/cc/docs/algorithms/approx-bounds.md

 and `num_bins` bins for negative numbers.

 Inputs are partitioned into the histogram bins.
-When fetching the result, a noisy count of inputs inside each bin is checked to see whether it exceeds the `threshold`.
-Out of bins that exceed the `threshold`, the bin representing the interval containing the largest values maps to the maximum; the one for the smallest values maps to the minimum.
-Each `threshold` can be used to calculate a `success_probability`, which is the probability that a bin that passes the threshold had at least one input in it.
-We only need to specify either `threshold` or `success_probability`, since each maps to a specific value of the other.
+When fetching the result, a noisy count of inputs inside each bin is checked to see whether it exceeds a threshold.
+Out of bins that exceed the threshold, the bin representing the interval containing the largest values maps to the maximum; the one for the smallest values maps to the minimum.
+The threshold is configured bia a `success_probability`, which is the probability that we will (correctly) return no bounds for an empty dataset.
+Therefore the threshold is set high enough that there is a less than `1 - success_probability` chance that noise added to any of the bins will exceed the threshold.
+If no bin passes the threshold, we will automatically relax the `success_probobility` slightly, until we either find bounds, or reach a minimum `success_probability.` We find that this improves performance on small datasets without substantially increasing the probability of returning spurious bounds.

-Without a complete understanding, it is best to use the default values for all of these additional parameters.
+It is best to use the default value for `success_probability`.

+It is also possible to set the `threshold` directly, though we only recommend doing so for tests, as it is difficult to predict the results of setting a particular threshold on real data.

 ## Use